To British football fans in their 30s and 40s, big ice-creams, mini coffees and a pink newspaper mean only one thing – Gazzetta Football Italia.

 “They said ‘no, but we’re looking for a presenter or a reporter’, but I didn’t bother calling because I’d never reported on football.

 “A week later it turned out they still didn’t have anybody so I spoke to them and it was literally a month before the start of the season.

 “They didn’t have a huge budget, they didn’t supposedly want people who had been on TV before where possible, and above all they wanted somebody who knew something about TV.

 “I was working at Sky and could speak Italian so that was absolutely the key.”

-It is safe to say that Richardson’s 30-year-long-career would not have taken off it not for his young love, “Absolutely!
+It is safe to say that Richardson’s 30-year-long-career would not have taken off if not for his young love, “Absolutely!
 Her and the Buongiorno Italia tapes!”

 Like a lot of people Richardson has been feeling nostalgic during this long period away from live sport.
 Luckily for us he did some digging and found his old Football Italia VHS tapes.

-Cherished memories for football fans who grew up on a diet of Gazzetta on Saturday’s and Football Italia on Sundays can now be relieved via YouTube.
+Cherished memories for football fans who grew up on a diet of Gazzetta on Saturdays and Football Italia on Sundays can now be relived via YouTube.